xd009642/tarpaulin/README.md

 [![Coverage Status](https://coveralls.io/repos/github/xd009642/tarpaulin/badge.svg?branch=develop)](https://coveralls.io/github/xd009642/tarpaulin?branch=develop)

 Tarpaulin is a code coverage reporting tool for the Cargo build system, named for a waterproof cloth used to cover cargo on a ship.

+Currently, tarpaulin
-Currently, tarpaulin provides working line coverage and while fairly reliable may still contain minor inaccuracies in the results.
-A lot of work has been done to get it working on a wide range of projects, but often unique combinations of packages and build features can cause issues so please report anything you find that's wrong.
+provides working line coverage, and while fairly reliable, may still contain minor inaccuracies in the results.
+A lot of work has been done to get it working on a wide range of projects, but unique combinations of packages and build features can cause issues, so please report anything you find that's wrong.
 Also, check out our roadmap for planned features.

-On Linux Tarpaulin's default tracing backend is still Ptrace and will only work on x86\_64 processors.
-This can be changed to the llvm coverage instrumentation with `--engine llvm`, for Mac and Windows this is the default collection method.
+On Linux, Tarpaulin's default tracing backend is still Ptrace and will only work on x86\_64 processors.
+This can be changed to the llvm coverage instrumentation with `--engine llvm`.
+For Mac and Windows, this is the default collection method.

 It can also be run in Docker, which is useful for when you don't use Linux but